Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Future garage or shop space

-Which Option Is Better for Shop or Garage Space?
+Which Option Is Better for Garage or Shop Space?

 If your garage or shop needs are simple, a stock plan may already include what you need.
 If you need a very specific shop size, RV bay height, garage door location, workshop layout, or business-use space, a custom or modified plan may be better.